iamranjanAshish/ncf/README.md

 <h2>Description</h2>

-<p>Neural Collaborative Filtering (NCF) leverages neural networks to model the interaction between users and items for recommendation systems.
+<p>Neural Collaborative Filtering (NCF) leverages neural networks to model implicit interactions between users and items for recommendation systems.
 This implementation uses the MovieLens dataset to create a Neural Matrix Factorization (NeuMF) model, focusing on implicit interactions.</p>
+<p>The implementation is based on the paper <a href="https://arxiv.org/abs/1708.05031" target="_blank">Neural Collaborative Filtering</a> by Xiangnan He et al.</p>

 <h2>Features</h2>
 <ul>